 Using Safe mode on your PC to load only necessary drivers and built-in services might sound familiar.
 But, did you know that you can do something similar on your Android device?
 The goal is pretty much the same — to determine what’s causing issues on your device.
 If you want to learn how to enter/reboot into the Safe mode on Android, check the steps we provided below.

 Why would you want to start your Android device in Safe mode?
 There are multiple reasons but the most probable one is troubleshooting.
 If you are experiencing certain problems, booting into Safe mode, should give you a better insight into the problem.
-If your device is restarting itself, freezing, or some third-party apps are crashing or running slow, try with the Android Safe mode.
+If your device is restarting itself, freezing, or some third-party apps are crashing or running slow, try the Android Safe mode.

-If the issues persist in Safe mode, maybe you would want to reset your device to factory settings, as explained here.
+If the issues persist in Safe mode, maybe you would want to reset your device to factory settings.
 On the other hand, if there are no visible issues in Safe mode, consider uninstalling all recently-downloaded apps from your device.

 Starting Android in Safe mode is rather simple.
 And the procedure is basically the same for all OEMs and their respective devices.
 Or, at least, rather similar.
 If you want to learn how to enter the Safe mode on Android, check the steps below:

 - Press and hold the Power button until the Power menu appears.

 - Tap and hold on to the Power off icon until the pop-up appears.
 It should inform you about safe mode and offer options to enter the Safe mode or cancel the action.

 - Tap OK to boot into the Safe mode.